-With her gorgeous new vegetarian cookbook, At My Table, out now, we chat cookbooks and foodie passions with the lovely Mary McCartney.
+Inspired by her gorgeous vegetarian cookbook, At My Table, we chat cookbooks and foodie passions with the lovely Mary McCartney.
 Find out about her latest book, favourite ingredients and all about her foodie inspirations.

 Can you tell us a bit more about your new cookbook, At My Table?